enkidevs/curriculum/java/java-fundamentals/exceptions-i/throwing-an-exception.md

 ## Revision

-The two types of exceptions are ??? and ???
+The two types of exceptions are ??? and ???.

-- checked
+- checked & unchecked
-- unchecked
+- compiled & runtime
-- compiled
+- runtime & checked
-- runtime
+- compiled & unchecked